 I’ve mentioned before, my Dad is a great cook.
 I remember the first time he let me make Swedish Pancakes during the holidays.
 Boy, was I important!
 I got to mix the batter.
 Grease the pan.
 Learned how to move the pan just right to make sure the pancake is thin and crispy.
 While the recipe may have changed over time making these reminds me of how proud I was making these pancakes for the first time.
 Now I might have to pass this recipe for Swedish Pancakes with Brown Sugar Bananas to my Dad!

 Mix all the pancake ingredients in a bowl.
 It’s important to keep the bowl next to the stove with a ladle.
 With a mid-sized skillet add a small dab of oil to the pan.
 You can see my setup here.
-Also make sure that you have a plate to add your pancakes to.
+Also, make sure that you have a plate to add your pancakes too.
 They cook quickly!

 A video posted by Bottom Left of the Mitten (@mittenmommy) on

 Next is the sauce, which is so easy!
 Chop the bananas.
 Add butter to a pan and start to melt.
 Add brown sugar then bananas.
 Let cook for around another minute then add the water cinnamon and nutmeg.
 Take off heat, you’re done.

 What I want to point out is the ‘roll’.
 But I digress.
 I have a helpful little photo tutorial below for the ‘roll’.
 Fill the center of the pancake, hook fork into the side and ‘roll’.

 You know my husband doesn’t roll his Swedish Pancaked **gasp**!?!?
 Finish off with more sauce on top.
 Do you see this deliciousness??
 And here you are…..